 Equifax prides itself on being a trusted steward of personal data and we are committed to protecting the personal data that we collect, use, disclose, and store.

-This privacy statement describes how Equifax Canada Co. (“Equifax Canada”), its parent company and affiliates (collectively, “Equifax”, “we”, “us”, “our”) collect, use, and share personal data about Canadians in the course of doing business in Canada.
-For clarity, unless otherwise indicated, the statements below apply to all Equifax entities in the course of doing business in Canada.
+This privacy statement describes how Equifax Canada Co. (“Equifax Canada”) and its affiliates (collectively, “Equifax”, “we”, “us”, “our”) collect, use, disclose, and store personal data about Canadians in the course of doing business in Canada.
 Individuals outside of Canada should refer to the privacy statements for the applicable country on our country-specific websites.

-By accessing or using this website or any services provided by Equifax that are directed to Canadians, you agree to the collection, use and sharing of your personal data as set out in this privacy statement.
+By accessing or using this website or any services provided by Equifax that are directed to Canadians, you agree to the collection, use, disclosure, and storage of your personal data as set out in this privacy statement.

 Consumer Reporting Activity